Joe Mercer: Playing career

 Mercer was born in Ellesmere Port, Cheshire, the son of a former Nottingham Forest and Tranmere Rovers footballer, also named Joe.
-Joe Mercer Sr. died following health problems resulting from a gas attack during the Great War when his son was only 12.
+His father died following health problems resulting from a gas attack during the Great War, when Mercer was only 12.

 Mercer, a left-half, first played for Ellesmere Port Town.
 He was a powerful tackler and good at anticipating an opponent's moves.
 He joined Everton in September 1932 at the age of 18 and claimed a regular first team place in the 1935–36 season.
-Mercer made 186 appearances for Everton, scoring two goals and a winning a League Championship medal in the 1938–39 season.
-While playing for Everton he gained five England caps between 1938 and 1939.
+Mercer made 186 appearances for Everton, scoring two goals and a winning a League championship medal in the 1938–39 season.
+While playing for Everton, he gained five England caps between 1938 and 1939.

 Like many players of his generation, Mercer lost out on seven seasons of football due to the Second World War.
 He became a sergeant-major and played in 26 wartime internationals, many of them as captain.
-The Everton manager Theo Kelly accused Mercer of not trying in an international against Scotland (when?) but in reality Mercer had sustained a severe cartilage injury.
+The Everton manager Theo Kelly accused Mercer of not trying in an international against Scotland, but in reality, Mercer had sustained a severe cartilage injury.
 Even after consulting an orthopaedic specialist, the Everton management refused to believe him and Mercer had to pay for the surgery himself.
-During the war Mercer guested for Chester City, making his debut in a 4–1 win over Halifax Town in September 1942.
+During the war, Mercer guested for Chester City, making his debut in a 4–1 win over Halifax Town in September 1942.

-Mercer moved in late 1946 for £9,000 (2022: £471,362) to Arsenal, commuting from Liverpool; Theo Kelly brought Mercer's boots to the transfer negotiations to prevent Mercer having a reason to go back to say goodbye to the other players at Everton.
+Mercer moved in late 1946 for £9,000 (2022: £471,362) to Arsenal, commuting from Liverpool; Kelly brought Mercer's boots to the transfer negotiations to prevent Mercer having a reason to go back to say goodbye to the other players at Everton.
 He made his Arsenal debut against Bolton Wanderers on 30 November 1946 and soon after joining Arsenal, Mercer became club captain.
-As captain, he led Arsenal through their period of success in the late 1940s and early 1950s, helping to haul his side from the lower end of the table to win a League Championship title in 1947–48.
+As captain, he led Arsenal through their period of success in the late 1940s and early 1950s, helping to haul his side from the lower end of the table to win a League championship title in the 1947–48 season.

 Mercer went on to win an FA Cup winner's medal in 1950 and was voted FWA Footballer of the Year the same year.
-He led Arsenal to Cup final in 1952, which they lost 1–0 to Newcastle United, but the following year bounced back to win his third League title with Arsenal winning the 1952–53 League Championship on goal average.
+He led Arsenal to the Cup final in 1952, which they lost 1–0 to Newcastle United.
+The following year, they bounced back to win his third League title with Arsenal winning the 1952–53 League championship on goal average.
 Mercer initially decided to retire in May 1953, but soon recanted and returned to Arsenal for the 1953–54 season.
-However, he broke his leg in two places after a collision with teammate Joe Wade in a match against Liverpool on 10 April 1954, and finally called time on his footballing career the year after.
+On 10 April 1954, he broke his leg in two places after a collision with teammate Joe Wade in a match against Liverpool, and finally called time on his footballing career the year after.
 Mercer played 275 times for Arsenal in all, scoring two goals.